 I’ve said it before and no doubt I’ll say it again (and again) – we love stats and benchmarks in IT.
 Probably even more than we love IT service management (ITSM) best practice based on my observations of how often different things get shared on social media.
 Thus, it’s great to see a new HDI report, called “The State of Today’s IT: Process Maturity, Business Alignment, and Digital Transformation,” that – because it’s sponsored – is available to all, and not just HDI members (and without the need to register).
-If you want to download the report, it’s available here.
+If you want to download the report, and its ITSM stats, it’s available here.

 If you also want to know what I view as some of the most interesting stats contained within it, then please read on.